arneultroneous/ultroneous.org/source/guide/expecting-success-and-accepting-failure/index.md

 intro:
   image: /assets/veda.png
   context: # When is this method meant to be employed?
-    "To be employed when working on an assignment in the planning or delivering stage."
+    "To be used when working on an assignment in the planning or delivering stage."
   prerequisites: # What methods are employed as part of this method?
     - Pulling cards
     - Setting due dates